English cities York and Cambridge were both settled in the Stone Age and ruled in turn by the Romans, Anglo-Saxons, Vikings, and Normans.

 The hangings took place during a lawless period in England, caused by a rift between church and state.
 Pope Innocent III demanded that all kings answer to him.
-King John, among other European kings, refused.
+King John and some other European kings refused.

-In the Oxford case, the church backed the university, while the king sided with the town.
+In the Oxford case, the church backed the university and the king backed the town.
 Fearful for their lives, most of Oxford’s students and professors sought refuge elsewhere.
 Some settled in the town of Cambridge and, in 1209, founded a new university.

 Today, Cambridge is the second-oldest university in the English-speaking world and the fifth best, according to a recent ranking.

 During a visit to Copenhagen, I admired how thousands of cyclists efficiently navigated the city’s streets.
 Cyclists there have clearly designated lanes and even their own traffic lights.

 The considerable bike traffic in Cambridge is, instead, chaotic and dangerous.
 In the center of town where the university is located, car traffic is prohibited.
 Each of Cambridge’s twenty thousand students, it seems, rides a bicycle.
 They fly around corners and barrel down lanes, offering neither warnings nor apologies, and scatter tourists in every direction.

 Nevertheless, I strolled down King’s Parade to Trinity Street to Saint John’s Street, all one street, to Bridge Street.
 On the River Cam, punters were prepping for a day of poling tourists in flat-bottomed boats.